 Please be aware that current state law combined with FERPA does not allow us to ask if children you are teaching or educators that you will be working with have been vaccinated.
 Likewise, schools cannot ask you about your vaccination status.

-Vaccines are readily available to you at our UA Little Rock Health Services and at local pharmacies and other vaccine providers.
+Vaccines are readily available to you at local pharmacies and other vaccine providers.
 Additionally, eligible Arkansans can make an appointment at a community pharmacy.
 Vaccine clinics and events may also be available in your area through hospitals, health care providers, or your worksite.
-Click here for a list of clinics.